Last Update: Jan 27th, 2026

 COOPERATION WITH LAW ENFORCEMENT

-Both Marbled Fennec Networks and FurrIX aim to keep good relations with our upstream provider(s) and law enforcement agencies.
-In the event that we are instructed to, and such compliance is legally required, FurrIX will provide our upstream provider and/or law enforcement with a virtual network drop via a virtual machine that will grant their investigators with network level access on our core bridge.
-Due to the types of situations that may arise requiring the above provisions, we may be ordered not to disclose any information about the investigation; however, once such is over and done with, FurrIX will provide Marbled Fennec Networks with as much knowledge as legally allowed in order for both projects to be transparent with our members and users.
+Both Marbled Fennec Networks aims to keep good relations with our upstream provider(s) and law enforcement agencies.
+In the event that we are instructed to, and such compliance is legally required, we will work with our upstream providers and/or law enforcement to grant their investigators with network level access on our core bridge.
+Due to the types of situations that may arise requiring the above provisions, we may be ordered not to disclose any information about the investigation; however, once such is over and done with, we will be as transparent with our members as we are legally allowed to be.